lucasviner/Geographic-Route-Mapping-and-Medieval-Monuments-Routing/README.md

 ### What each program does

 #### Main
-The main program serves as the entry point for the entire application.
-It orchestrates the interaction between different modules and coordinates the execution of various functionalities.
+The main program serves as the main entry point for the Medieval Routes Project.
+It guides the user through a series of steps to process geographic data, create a graph of hiking routes, and find optimal paths to medieval monuments.
+The results can be visualized and exported in both PNG and KML formats.
+· General Overview
+- Introduction: The user is welcomed and given an overview of the project's capabilities.
+- Input Region Coordinates: The user provides the geographical coordinates defining the region of interest.
+- Download Segments: Hiking route segments for the specified region are downloaded and processed.
+- Create Graph: A graph is created from the segments using clustering to identify key waypoints.
+- Export Options: The user can choose to export the graph to PNG, KML, or both formats.
+- Download Monuments Data: Data about medieval monuments in the region is fetched.
+- Find Optimal Routes: The user can find and export the optimal routes from a specified starting point to the monuments.

 #### Segments
-The Segments module facilitates the retrieval and processing of route data from OpenStreetMaps within a specified geographic area defined by a bounding box.
-It offers three main functionalities:
+This script is designed to handle segment processing and visualization for the Medieval Routes Project.
+It provides functionality to download segments within a specified bounding box from OpenStreetMap, validate and save these segments, load segments from a file, and visualize them using a static map.

+· General Overview
+- Downloading Segments: Fetch and save segments within a bounding box from OpenStreetMap.
+- Loading Segments: Load previously saved segments from a file.
+- Validating Segments: Ensure segment data meets certain criteria (e.g., date and distance).
+- Visualizing Segments: Create and save a static map image of the segments.

+· Key functions

-1. Download Segments: Fetches route data within a specified bounding box from OpenStreetMaps and saves it to a file.
-Segments are filtered based on criteria such as their creation date(needs to be newer than the limit year) and the distance between points(the distance between them needs to be lower than 0.1km).
+1. Download Segments:  This function downloads all segments within the specified bounding box from OpenStreetMap and saves them to a file.

+2. Validate Segments: Ensures segments meet specified criteria, such as the year of data(need to be newer than the limit year) and distance between points(need to be closer than 0.1km).

-2. Load Segments: Reads route data from a file, allowing access to previously downloaded segments within the specified area.
+3. Load Segments: Reads segments from a file into a list of segment objects.

-3. Get Segments: Depending on the existence of a file, either load segments from it or download them if the file does not exist.
+4. Get Segments: Depending on the existence of a file, either load segments from it or download them if the file does not exist.

-5. View Segments: Using static Maps, offers an option to visualize the retrieved segments.
+5. View Segments: Creates a static map image of the segments and saves it as a PNG file.

 #### Monuments
 The Monuments module handles retrieving and managing monument data from the Catalunya Medieval website.
 It provides functionalities tailored for working with monument information: